Quickstart

 from parmoo.viz import scatter

-# The optional arg `output` exports directly to jpg instead of interactive mode
+# The optional arg `output` exports directly to jpeg instead of interactive mode

 scatter(my_moop, output="jpeg")